 In February 2000 researchers in Madrid announced they had destroyed incurable brain tumors in rats by injecting them with THC, the active ingredient in cannabis.

 The study was later published in the journal Nature Cancer Review.

 Chances are that you have never heard of this study, the same as you likely never heard of a previous similar study because there has been a virtual news blackout as well as a concerted government effort to suppress such stories and studies for over thirty years.

-The previous study which indicated that marijuana could be effective against cancer was conducted in 1974.
-In that study, researchers at the Medical College of Virginia, who had been funded by the National Institutes of Health to find evidence that marijuana damages the immune system, found instead that THC slowed the growth of three kinds of cancer in mice - lung and breast cancer, and virus-induced leukemia.
+The previous study which indicated that cannabis could be effective against cancer was conducted in 1974.
+In that study, researchers at the Medical College of Virginia, who had been funded by the National Institutes of Health to find evidence that marijuana damages the immune system.
+Instead they found that THC slowed the growth of three kinds of cancer in mice –

 In 1983, the Reagan/Bush Administration attempted to persuade American universities and researchers to destroy all 1966-76 cannabis research work, including compendiums in libraries, reported Herer.
 He stated, “We know that large amounts of information have since disappeared.”

 On March 29, 2001, the San Antonio Current printed a story by Raymond Cushing titled, “POT SHRINKS TUMORS; GOVERNMENT KNEW IN ’74.”
 It detailed government and media suppression of news about marijuana cancer benefits.

 Cushing noted in his article that it was hard to believe that the knowledge that cannabis can be used to fight cancer has been suppressed for almost thirty years.
 He aptly concluded his article by saying: